spm/spm-docs/docs/reference/docs/spm.spatial.normalise.write.md

     * **Interpolation** (choose from the menu)
     The method by which the images are sampled when being written in a different space.
 (Note that Inf or NaN values are treated as zero, rather than as missing data)
-        Nearest Neighbour:
-          - Fastest, but not normally recommended.
+        - Nearest Neighbour       - Fastest, but not normally recommended.
-        Trilinear Interpolation:
-          - OK for PET, realigned fMRI, or segmentations
+        - Trilinear Interpolation - OK for PET, realigned fMRI, or segmentations
-        B-spline Interpolation:
-          - Better quality (but slower) interpolation, especially with higher degree splines.
+        - B-spline Interpolation  - Better quality (but slower) interpolation, especially with higher degree splines.
 Can produce values outside the original range (e.g. small negative values from an originally all positive image).

     * **Filename Prefix** (enter text)
     Specify the string to be prepended to the filenames of the normalised image file(s).
-Default prefix is 'w'.
+Default prefix is ``w``.